This manual addresses the AAUW Board of Directors’ policies and responsibilities.

 AAUW Elected and Appointed Board Positions

 The board of directors of the American Association of University Women (AAUW) provides strategic leadership and fiduciary oversight for the organization.
-Board members share a passion for AAUW’s mission of advancing equity for women and girls through advocacy, education, philanthropy, and research.
+Board members share a passion for AAUW’s mission of advancing equity for women and girls through research, education and advocacy.

-The work of the board is challenging and invigorating as it deals with issues central to AAUW’s long-term success.
-It makes major decisions, provides direction to the CEO, and exercises strategic leadership.
-The board is not involved in day-to-day management or operations of the organization.
+The work of the board is challenging and invigorating, as it deals with issues central to AAUW’s long-term success.
+The board makes major decisions, provides direction to the CEO, and exercises strategic leadership, but is not involved in day-to-day management or operations of the organization.

 The Board of Directors of the American Association of University Women (AAUW) provides strategic leadership and fiduciary oversight for the organization.
 Board members share a passion for AAUW’s mission of advancing gender equity for women and girls through research, education, and advocacy.
 The work of the board is challenging and invigorating as it deals with issues central to AAUW’s long-term success nationally and internationally.
 It makes major decisions, provides direction to the CEO, and exercises strategic leadership.
 The board is not involved in day-to-day management or operations of the organization.
 Board responsibilities include: